agraef/pd-remote/README.md

 - pd-remote.el provides the necessary hooks to send messages to pd-remote.pd via pdsend from the [Emacs](https://en.wikipedia.org/wiki/GNU_Emacs) text editor.
 It also includes built-in support for pd-lua and [pd-faustgen2](https://github.com/agraef/pd-faustgen) (which has since replaced pd-faust), and adds some convenient keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).

-**VS Code users:** There's no need to despair any more if you are not keen on learning Emacs.
-Baris Altun has created a [Visual Studio Code](https://code.visualstudio.com/) version of pd-remote which utilizes the same interface and can be used as a replacement for pd-remote.el if you're so inclined.
+**VS Code users:** Baris Altun has created a [Visual Studio Code](https://code.visualstudio.com/) version of pd-remote which utilizes the same interface and can be used as a replacement for pd-remote.el if you're so inclined.
 Baris' extension is available in Microsoft's extension marketplace (just go to VS Code's extension manager and search for pd-remote).
 Please check the notes [below](#using-pd-remote-with-vs-code), and see [Baris' repository](https://github.com/barisssss/pdRemoteVscode) for details and installation instructions.
 Thanks, Baris!

 Also note that pd-remote.pd is really a very simple abstraction which merely receives Pd messages of the form `symbol atoms ...` either from its inlet or via netreceive, and dispatches each message to the given receiver symbol at the front of the message, that's all.
 You still have to set up the corresponding receivers in your patch as needed.
 But in the case of pd-lua or pd-faustgen2 objects, the receivers are already there for reloading source programs, which is pd-remote's primary purpose.